-We like to go an apple orchard and pick a bushel (or two!) of apples.
-Then we wonder what to do with all those apples!
-Making and freezing apple compote is a great way to preserve apples to use later in the year.
-Simply make a big batch of the compote, cool it, and put it into small freezer containers to keep frozen for up to 3 to 4 months.
+- Freezer.
+Making and freezing apple compote is a great way to preserve apples to use later in the year!
+Cook a big batch of compote, cool it, and put it into small freezer containers to keep frozen for up to 3 to 4 months.
 Thaw overnight in the fridge for best results.

 - 3 cups diced apples (roughly ½ inch), unpeeled (or peeled, if you prefer)

 - ½ cup packed brown sugar

 - Melt butter In large skillet over medium high heat.

 - Add apples and brown sugar.
 Continue to cook over medium high heat for 15 minutes, or until apples are softened, stirring occasionally.